 Does Frontal Bossing Go Away?

 There are no known methods to prevent your child from developing frontal bossing.
-However, plastic surgery can be helpful in treating many facial deformities.
-There is the possibility of cosmetic surgery to improve the appearance of frontal bossing.
+However, plastic surgery can help treat many facial deformities.
+Cosmetic surgery is possible to improve the appearance of frontal bossing.